D.C. police officer trapped in fleeing vehicle pleads with driver to stop

 After being driven two blocks, the officer, who has four years on the force, fired once from the back seat, the video shows, striking the driver.
-The vehicle slowed and the officer tumbled onto the street as the wounded driver fled, eventually ending up at a hospital to treat his wound.
+The vehicle slowed, and the officer tumbled onto the street as the wounded driver fled, eventually ending up at a hospital to treat his wound.

 The new information about the shooting, which occurred about 4:45 p.m. in the 500 block of Kennedy Street NW in the Brightwood Park neighborhood, comes amid an investigation into the shooting by the police department.